-Sue Grundy - Primary Support and Challenge Partner
+Simon Duffy - Secondary Support and Challenge Partner

 Sarah Kerswell - Primary Support and Challenge Partner

-Sarah Kerswell has over 20 years experience in primary education, including 11 years as Headteacher at Hanborough Manor School, which for several years, has been in the top 10% nationally for attainment.
-Sarah has extensive experience of supporting schools to improve in a variety of capacities, including Acting Headships and governance.
-As well as being a Support and Challenge Partner Sarah is currently the Interim CEO of the Eynsham Partnership Academy.
+Sarah has more than 20 years' experience in primary education, including 11 years as Headteacher and three years as CEO of a multi-academy trust.
+Sarah has extensive experience of supporting schools to improve in a variety of capacities including Acting Headships and governance

-Sarah Pugh - Early Years Support and Challenge Partner
+Jennifer Gamble - Primary Support and Challenge Partner

 Jo Holohan - HR Business Partner

 Jo has worked in HR in both the Commercial and Education Sectors since 1999.
 Specialising in Employment Law and Change Management, Jo holds the CIPD Advanced Employment Law Practitioner Certification along with CIPD qualifications in Leadership and Management.
 Previous positions have required her to lead and develop HR, OH & Recruitment Functions working alongside Senior Management Teams to support the effective delivery of organisational objectives.
 In Jo’s most recent role as HR Manager of Kingsdown School she successfully set up and lead the School’s HR Department.